-- effort that can advocate for the preservation of the resource?
-That can assume management responsibility? - 4.
-Is the resource protected by local regulation? - 5.
+- 4. Is the resource protected by local regulation? - 5.
 Is the resource part of a recognized district, landscape, or byway, or located in proximity to important public lands or natural resources? - 6.
 Is the resource worthy of public access or access for scholarly study? - 7.
 What funds might be available to help with the preservation effort and the long-term management of the resource? - 8.
 What uses are feasible for the property if its original use is no longer viable or desirable? - 9.
 How imminent is the threat?